DemonKingSwarn/blog/_posts/posts/2023-07-13-wine-discord-rpc.md

 - Run winetricks/protontricks, select your wine prefix (default prefix if using protontricks), and run winecfg
 - Head to the libraries tab, and add a new override for library by typing in `discord-rpc` and clicking add.
 Hit Apply, and then OK
 - Run your game the way you usually would, and RPC should be working now

-Note: This has to be done for each game individually.
-There might be a way to set it up for all wineprefixes at once, but I'm not aware of how to do that.